What The Heck Is A Hellbender?

-Also called snot otters, they are North America’s largest aquatic salamander and live as far north as New York and as far south as Alabama.
+As North America’s largest aquatic salamander, they live as far north as New York and as far south as Alabama.
 In all 16 states in which they are found, hellbenders are listed as threatened or endangered.
-But where you see one, you know the stream is healthy.
-They require extremely clean, fast-moving water in order to thrive.
+But where you see one, you know the stream is healthy since they require extremely clean, fast-moving water in order to thrive.